WordPress Glossary Terms for WordPress Users

-Welcome to our WordPress glossary!
-This blog is your go-to resource for learning about some of the key terms related to WordPress.
+Welcome to WordPress glossary!
+This guide is your go-to for learning key terminologies about and around WordPress, the most popular website builder today.

 WordPress glossary: A to Z